nizamuddin3080/SRinstitute/README.md

 # SRinstitute
-course file and Home and assignment in this repository
+course file and Homework and assignments in this repository